So, you want to go to college, but you also want to be an entrepreneur. Why not do both?

 GatewayUCC supports knowledge-based indigenous companies that emerge from the University’s research.
 The idea is to turn research ideas into commercial businesses.
-To date, 40 technology startups have been supported which have gone on to employ more than 250 people.
+To date, 60 technology start-ups have been supported which have gone on to employ more than 370 people.

 Nexus Innovation Centre, University of Limerick

 Nexus is a hub where entrepreneurs can develop, collaborate and grow.
-The centre aims to help entrepreneurs start and grow businesses and have an international trading focus.
+The centre, located in the heart of the University of Limerick, aims to help entrepreneurs start and grow businesses and have an international trading focus.

-DIT Hothouse is a centre of innovation for new business ideas and offers a range of supports to students, staff and outside companies.
+TU Hothouse is a centre of innovation for new business ideas and offers a range of supports to TU Dublin students, staff and outside companies.

 Hartnett Enterprise Acceleration Centre, Limerick Institute Of Technology